5.1 For data protection queries and to exercise your rights, you can contact us in these ways:

 7.2 These are the bases we most often rely on:

-188.8.131.52 The processing is necessary because you have asked us to take specific steps before entering into a contract of employment with us.
+184.108.40.206 The processing is necessary because you have asked us to take specific steps before entering into a contract of employment with us.
 This is regardless whether the contract negotiation successful, i.e. whether the recruitment process leads to you being employed by the firm.
+It also includes processing personal data where we ask you to take an assessment and the result leads to a solely automated decision about your application.

 7.2.2 Legal obligation